 Every ceiling fan brand has a range of ceiling fans to choose from with varying levels of quality and performance.
-Some ceiling fan manufacturers focus more on lower quality less expensive fans, while others target more expensive higher quality fans.
+Some ceiling fan manufacturers focus more on lower quality, less expensive fans while others target more expensive, higher quality fans.
 The bottom line is, there are huge differences in the quality and performance of ceiling fans even within each brand.
 If you compare the very best ceiling fans that each brand has to offer, you will find the top-of-the-line models to be relatively equivalent.
-So how do you which models are the higher quality models and how do you compare ceiling fans from each brand to decide which is best for you?
+So how do you know which models are the higher quality models and how do you compare ceiling fans from each brand to decide which is best for you?
 The information on this page and details provided throughout our website will help you do just that.
+Would you rather discuss this with our Ceiling Fan Experts?
+Call us!

 Now when it comes to the question "Who Makes the Best Ceiling Fan?", there really needs to be some consideration to the application where the fan is going to be used as well as what style is desired.
 In an attempt to answer this question by making specific recommendations, we have selected what we consider the "Cream of the Crop" for each of the categories below.
 Although there are some other fans that are close in comparison to these, each of these fans represents the highest quality, performance and durability in their category, so you can't go wrong with any of them.
 They will all run dead quiet, move lots of air without wobbling and last you a lifetime.
 In cases where there are other fans that are quite equal, we have chosen the most popular.

 As of January 1, 2009, all ceiling fan manufacturers are required to test their ceiling fans for airflow performance and publish the results to the public.
 With this new legislation, you can now determine which ceiling fans are best for your needs...that is, if you know how to interpret the data.
 Hansen Wholesale is the only website to put all this data together into a graph format that allows you to easily compare the performance of each ceiling fan!
-The graphs you see below are examples of what you will see in our search results as you shop for ceiling fans on our site.
+The graphs you see below are examples of what you will see in our search results as you shop on our site outdoor ceiling fans, modern ceiling fans, remote control ceiling fans, ceiling fans with lights and other unique styles of ceiling fans.
 In each graph you will see how much air each fan moves in CFMs (Cubic Feet per Minute of Airflow), how much electricity they use in Watts and how efficient they are in terms of CFMs per Watt.
 We have also added our own Quality Rating to help you decide which fans are best.

 The Department of Energy (DOE) is now in the process of reviewing previous ceiling fan regulations with plans to impose even further regulations which will likely drive the price of ceiling fans up in the near future.
 You can read more about these new regulations here: Highly Decorative Ceiling Fans and Other Ceiling Fan Classifications or follow the development of the legislation by reading the information in the Docket Folder at the DOE: Energy Conservation Standards Ceiling Fans and Ceiling Fan Light Kits: Public Meeting and Availability of the Framework Document.